viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 ![kép](https://github.com/user-attachments/assets/d097f90c-e0c6-49c8-8cc2-cbd455b2100c)

-## Objective
+## Project Description
 Three dashboard tabs were created, each answering different business questions for the simulated supplement e-commerce store during Q4 2024.
+The business questions were asked by the decision-makers of the e-commerce site.

-Sales and Financial Overview
+## Sales and Financial Overview

+## Black Friday Impact Analysis

+## Customer and Product Analytics

 A/B test made it possible to evaluate which hero image (sports bra vs. long-sleeve top) leads to higher engagement and sales during the Black Friday campaign.